teiid/teiid-wildfly-quickstarts/socialMedia-as-a-datasource/README.md

 2) Use the simpleclient example to run the following queries:

-Example:   mvn install -Dvdb="webservice" -Dsql="select * from CustomersView" -Dusername="xx" -Dpassword="xx"
+Example:   mvn exec:java -Dvdb="webservice" -Dsql="select * from CustomersView" -Dusername="xx" -Dpassword="xx"

 > NOTE - depending on your OS/Shell the quoting/escaping required to run the example can be complicated.
 It would be better to install a Java client, such as SQuirreL, to run the